 Learn from the industry!

 A great way to develop an understanding of storytelling through film is to recreate a scene from a great mentor text.
 Richard Linklater’s work with young people is unparalleled in Hollywood and he really gets the best out of young talent which is often drawn from casting non-actors.
 School of Rock is an excellent example of a film I highly recommend to my students.
-The film mixes comedy, school and many more sensitive issues including relationships, self esteem and relationships.
-This particular scene, when Lawrence who suffers from low self esteem has a brilliantly directed Jack Black offering kind words of encouragement.
-It’s simple in it’s execution and a joy to recreate with small groups of children.
+This particular scene features a brilliantly directed Jack Black offering kind words of encouragement to Lawrence who suffers from low self-esteem.
+It’s simple in its execution and a joy to recreate with small groups of children.

 Timing: Production 1 hour (ideally cast have learnt lines and rehearsed prior to filming)